Post Overview: Things to do Williamsburg Brooklyn

 Address: 178 Broadway, Brooklyn, NY 11211

-#7.
-Go for a stroll in Marsha P. Johnson State Park
+Stroll in Marsha P. Johnson State Park

 Address: 90 Kent Ave, Brooklyn, NY 11211

 Whether you’re just trying to impress a date or you need to let off some steam, one of the best things to do in Williamsburg, Brooklyn is to throw some axes.
 And yes, it’s just as therapeutic as it sounds!
+At Hatchets & Hops, folks can enjoy one of the best bars in Williamsburg while literally chucking axes at targets.

 I suppose in retrospect mixing booze and sharp weapons sounds a tad dangerous… but Hatchets & Hops does a great job at creating a safe and welcoming environment.
 The bar sticks to beer and cider and leaves the liquor for “throwing axes in the woods” — their words not mine.